NicolasMartalog/Coffee-Cup-Simulator/README.md

 # Coffee-Cup-Simulator
 A full simulation of making a nice cup of Joe. :)

+this was a project for ICS4U